Kotlin/KEEP/proposals/scripting-support.md

 - any valid method name could be used in place of `<scriptBody>`
 - `@ScriptBody` annotation marks the method the script body will be compiled into.
-In the absence of the explicit annotation, if the configuration requires compilation into a method, the SAM notation will be used, otherwise the script will be generated ino target class constructor.
+In the absence of the explicit annotation, if the configuration requires compilation into a method, the SAM notation will be used, otherwise the script will be generated into the target class constructor.
 - `interface` or `open class` could be used in place of the `abstract class`
 -  *(see also possible compilation configuration properties below)*